rvzm/bvzm/README.md

 --------|------------------|----------
-anyone  | regme            | Registers a user into the userfile, if they aren't already in it. anyone  | greet            | using 'greet set' will set your greet - requires user to be in userfile. anyone  | slap             | slap someone with a random object from the slapdata file, specified via settings->file->slapdata anyone  | bitchslap        | slap someone with a Banzai item, specified via the file set in settings->file->slapbanzai anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot anyone  | whoami           | see your nick, userhost, and handle as seen by the bot
+anyone  | regme            | Registers a user into the userfile, if they aren't already in it. anyone  | greet            | using 'greet set' will set your greet - requires user to be in userfile. anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot anyone  | whoami           | see your nick, userhost, and handle as seen by the bot